leonzhang51/b2b-commerce/docs/ZUSTAND_IMPLEMENTATION_SUMMARY.md

 The implementation maintains backward compatibility with the legacy MCP pattern while providing a clear upgrade path:

-- Legacy `mcp-todos.ts` functions still work
+- Legacy MCP shim removed; please use the Zustand store API and update any external integrations accordingly.
 - New components should use Zustand stores directly
 - Gradual migration possible without breaking existing code